-This photo is from the very talented Zeno Watson.
+This photo is from from the very talented Zeno Watson.
 Check out his other work here!

-So If you dedicate a pair of clothes to whatever you're doing you'll get a solid association in your head.
-You can lay your clothes out in the morning, and when you see your outfit your brain will go into workout mode.
+So If you dedicate a pair of clothes to what ever your doing you’ll get a solid association in your head.
+You can lay your clothes out in the morning, and when see your outfit your brain will go into workout mode.
 Nice!

-Wearing clothes you love boosts your self-esteem too.
-If you feel good in what you're wearing you'll feel more confident so you can just be you.
-And you're awesome so always be you!
-At the gym, no one is judging you.
+Wearing clothes you love boosts yourself esteem too.
+If you feel good in what your wearing you’ll feel more confident so you can just be you.
+And you’re awesome so always be you!
+At the gym no one is judging you.
 Everyone is just getting there head down and working hard.
-So don't worry!
+So don’t worry!
 You look awesome in your gym clothes now get out there and move it!

 2. The Perfect Playlist

 Now I have big ideas of what the perfect playlist is.
 Full of all my favourite songs with awesome driving bass and motivational lyrics.
-I have learned to accept that for me, at least, this does not exist.
-I have tried and tried to create an awesome playlist of music to keep me psyched at the gym but I just can't do it.
+I have learned to accepts that for me at least this does not exist.
+I have tried and tried to create an awesome playlist of music to keep me psyched at the gym but I just cant do it.